cswpy/screen-helper/readme.md

 ### Usage
 - After running, the web app will be hosted at `http://<ip address>:<port>/`.
 Paste this address in a web browser.
 The landing page will ask you to fill a form with your name and your choice of mode.
+After choosing the mode, choose the interval for which you want the application to notify you (in minutes).
+Once you've filled the form, you're ready for a productive online session!

 #### Modes
 - `Study mode`: Choose this mode if you are planning on studying/working on your laptop for a prolonged